 A motorcycle helmet should fit snugly

-The helmet needs to fit snug.
+The helmet needs to fit snugly.
 It should not have movements when twisted from side to side or up and down.
 Loose helmets can quickly move around and can be dangerous, inconvenient, and uncomfortable during a ride.
 Alternatively, if you feel your face and most especially the cheeks are tightened up, your pressure points may get you uncomfortable.
 Always make sure that the helmet is snug enough.

 Should not move around easily